 SUMMARY: On a trip to catch mustangs, Adam learns about breaking horses from an unlikely source.
-This is an expansion of a Sourdough challenge from Bonanza Trailriders.
 Edited in a second Mustang Sally story based on a Pinecone challenge from Brand — McTeague.

 Rating: PG Word count = 2215

 In late spring, Joe and Adam were on a trip to Wyoming to catch mustangs, break them, and bring them back to the ranch, but some of them were going to be brought back unbroken to be used in a rodeo.
 The brothers worked together in breaking the horses.
 Joe chortled when Adam got bucked off a big black horse and walked off, sore, tired, planning to ride him again the next day.
 The same thing happened the next day.
 On the third day, he was hurt.
 Joe told him he was getting too old for bronc busting.
 He was trying to get him fired up and out of his cot.
 One of the locals they had hired to help them, the camp cook, Mustang Sally waited for Joe to leave.

 “You’ve never learned how to break a horse.”

 Snapping back, Adam wasn’t about to be challenged by a camp cook.
 “I’ve been breaking horses since I was 16.”

 With that challenge, Adam was quiet.
 She had him there because he couldn’t deny it.
 There were horses he had been forced to release as unbreakable.
 In each case, he had made a noble statement about how those horses needed to run free, but actually it rankled that he had been defeated by an animal.
 As a man, he expected to win.
 Letting a horse win those duels was grating and hearing her remind him of it wasn’t any better.

 “You’ve lost some of the best horses because you let them win like that big black out there is winning.
 Each time you walked away, his soul grew stronger.”